MarkusBordihn/BOs-Easy-Mob-Farm/README.md

 ## 🔮 Features

-- Server friendly and optimized for the best performance on the client and server side
+- Server friendly and optimized for the best performance on the client and server side.
+- Supporting `killed_by_player` loot drops with corresponding weapon (sword).
 - Displays possible loot from each catched mob.
 - Unique mob farms for the different kind of biomes and mobs.
 - Possibility to enable / disable specific drops from mobs like egg drops from chicken.